-Quickstart: Create and encrypt a virtual machine with the Azure portal
+Quickstart: Create and encrypt a Windows virtual machine with the Azure portal

-> Azure virtual machines (VMs) can be created through the Azure portal.
+Azure virtual machines (VMs) can be created through the Azure portal.
 The Azure portal is a browser-based user interface to create VMs and their associated resources.
-In this quickstart you will use the Azure portal to deploy a Linux virtual machine (VM) running Ubuntu 18.04 LTS, create a key vault for the storage of encryption keys, and encrypt the VM.
-However, any ADE supported Linux image version could be used instead of an Ubuntu VM.
+In this quickstart you'll use the Azure portal to deploy a Windows virtual machine, create a key vault for the storage of encryption keys, and encrypt the VM.

-> If you don't have an Azure subscription, create a free account before you begin.
+If you don't have an Azure subscription, create a free account before you begin.

 Sign in to Azure